ms-jpq/vim.bench/README.md

 ## Methodology

-Note: for all "randomness", they are generated from the same seed for each run, and therefore "fair".
+Note: All "randomness" are generated from the same seed for each run, and therefore "fair".

 ### Input

 `tmux` is used to send keys to simulate ideal human typing.

+#### Tokens

-The words typed are _naive tokens_ from parsing current document into (alphanum + "\_") delimited by whitespaces and symbols.
+The words typed are _naive tokens_ from parsing some document into (alphanum + "\_") delimited by whitespaces and symbols.

 This tokenization should work fairly well for **c family** of languages, which are the industry standard.

-A uniform distribution of whitespaces is also generated from the same buffer.
+A uniform distribution of whitespaces is also generated from the same document.

+#### LSP

+For LSP sources, due to difficulty of coaxing existing servers into predictable behaviour, a mock LSP is written specifically to spit out predefined results per-response.

+This LSP is configurable to have a controlled delay before each response as well as controlled number of items.

+A gaussian model is used to generate the two parameters.

 ### Measurement